MicrosoftDocs/win32/desktop-src/direct3d9/animation.md

 ---
-Description: 'Contains animations referencing a previous frame.
+Description: Contains animations referencing a previous frame.
 It should contain one reference to a frame and at least one set of AnimationKey templates.
-It also can contain an AnimationOptions data object.' ms.assetid: '03e375ca-35f1-4b03-8ec7-d604c5607b3a'
+It also can contain an AnimationOptions data object. ms.assetid: 03e375ca-35f1-4b03-8ec7-d604c5607b3a
 title: Animation
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Animation